MicroStrategy/rest-api-docs/docs/getting-started/handle-rest-api-exceptions.md

 ---
 title: Handle REST API errors
-description: This page provides a guidance on designing exception workflows when using MicroStrategy REST API.
+description: This page provides a guidance on designing exception workflows when using Strategy REST API.
 ---

-When developers use MicroStrategy REST APIs to build dynamic applications, they need to add code to handle error conditions.
-The instructions below are designed to provide a guidance on designing exception workflows when using MicroStrategy REST API.
+When developers use Strategy REST APIs to build dynamic applications, they need to add code to handle error conditions.
+The instructions below are designed to provide a guidance on designing exception workflows when using Strategy REST API.

 ## 1. Understand the status code